lsst-sitcom/sitcomtn-162/index.md

 In order to model a shear profile to compare to the observed data, an $N(z)$ estimate will be needed.
 With the utilities available in the Cluster Lensing Mass Modeling (CLMM) code {cite:p}`clmm`, there is a default source redshift distribution based off of the DESC Science Requirements Document (SRD, {cite:p}`desc-srd`) Y10 N(z).
 However, this is not very representative of the data that's being used here, which is comparatively much shallower.
 Instead, the initial photo-z catalog used here is created with DNF ({cite:p}`DNF_pz`) on DP1 data, produced in the same manner as described in {cite:p}`SITCOMTN-163`.

 The objects in the Metadetection catalogs are then matched to the objects in the DP1 catalogs by nearest neighbor, based on RA/DEC coordinates and limited to matches within 1 arcsecond.
 The matching is only needed for the non-sheared catalog, which is the catalog used for the $N(z)$ estimate.
 Objects are then additionally cut from the matched catalogs if they fall below a redshift estimate of 0.37, based on the cut used in {cite:p}`SITCOMTN-163`.
+The final number in the matched photo-z catalog is 14181 for the non-sheared subset.
 The $N(z)$ generated by the method above is ***not*** used for the shear profile generated by the data, only for the test model used for reference.
 Future works with Metadetection data should run photo-z algorithms on each of the shear profile catalogs individually to fully capture the additional selection effects within the response.

 Once the matched catalogs are created, and using a standard cosmology ($\Omega_m=0.3$, $h=0.7$), the statistics of the lensing efficiency can be calculated.
 The CLMM package has tools for calculating these using the photo-z point estimate of each galaxy, with the theory based on {cite:p}`beta_theory`, which will be summarized below.